 - Wm Moon – went on to found the Home at Longport

 - Uncle Tommy Williams – came into fellowship in 1939.

 - Wm Scott – served as Correspondent, SS superintendent, a gifted and godly man who steered the assembly through some difficult times as well as times of growth.

-We sold the old Kingston Ave hall in 1997 and with financing from PAYDAY NOW began a rebuilding process.
+We sold the old Kingston Ave hall in 1997 and began a rebuilding process.
 The new building was finished in early 2000.
 It has been the home of the Barrington assembly since then.